← Back to projects

 Code Showcase 20

-The three-step freshness check that runs for every file on every pipeline execution.
-90%+ of files are skipped_unchanged — the freshness check is a single lightweight OpenSearch query per file.
-Scanning 50 unchanged files adds ~250ms total.
+Three step freshness check that runs on every file on every pipeline execution.
+90% or more of files are skipped unchanged.
+The check is one lightweight OpenSearch query per file.
+Scanning 50 unchanged files adds about 250ms total.

 python